Welcome and thank you for considering Journal of Mental Health & Clinical Psychology to submit your work.

 - Immediate, worldwide open access to the full article text

-Publishing an article in Journal of Mental Health & Clinical Psychology requires Article Processing Charges of 950 USD that will be billed to the submitting author after the acceptance of an article for publication.
+Publishing an article in the Journal of Mental Health & Clinical Psychology requires Article Processing Charges of 950 USD that will be billed to the submitting author after the acceptance of an article for publication.
 Journal of Mental Health & Clinical Psychology provides a waiver to authors belonging to Low-income economies or Lower-middle-income economies (As per the classification of countries given by the World Bank as of July 2015).
-Note: This publication charges are applicable to invited authors also.
+Note: These publication charges are applicable to invited authors also.

 Science has always been an international pursuit.
 The Journal of Mental Health & Clinical Psychology is committed to using modern communication methods such as video files, spoken audio files, audio files synchronized with a text Web page, and flash multimedia for conveying the scholarly content.
-Authors can create and submit review articles, research articles, experimental techniques, case reports, anatomic overviews, and more in visual format.
+Authors can create and submit review articles, research articles, experimental techniques, case reports, anatomic overviews, and more in a visual format.

-All multimedia articles submitted to the Journal of Mental Health & Clinical Psychology are peer reviewed as part of the mainstream submission process and all published multimedia articles are accessible through the journal or through YouTube.
-The new mechanism allows videos to be cited the same way as a written article in a traditional open access publication.
+All multimedia articles submitted to the Journal of Mental Health & Clinical Psychology are peer-reviewed as part of the mainstream submission process and all published multimedia articles are accessible through the journal or through YouTube.
+The new mechanism allows videos to be cited in the same way as a written article in a traditional open access publication.
 Every multimedia article published in Journal of Mental Health & Clinical Psychology will have an open discussion forum freely accessible to anyone.

 Journal of Mental Health & Clinical Psychology maintains certain standards for all multimedia files it publishes.
 The journal accepts playable multimedia files with the following file extensions: